-I was devastated when Xena ended in 2001 with no possibilities of the Warrior Princess returning to our screens because: spoiler reasons.
+I was devastated when Xena ended in 2001 with no possibilities of the Warrior Princess returning to our screens because of spoiler reasons.
 I was in some serious mourning for a while.
-In the end to get through it I had to pretend Xena was never a thing and that you never existed.
+In the end, to get through it I had to pretend Xena was never a thing and that you never existed.
 Buffy: The Vampire Slayer and Charmed helped to pull me through.
 I know there is no comparison but hey.

 Conflicted about you in this…